Professional Projects

 }

-During the time I took this game to display at the Kingston University booth during 2017 Brighton develop Conference, I learnt about PID controllers and realised that it would improve how the racers hovered above the track by reducing hover oscillation, so by the next day I had researched and implemented the following code.
+During the time I took this game to display at the Kingston University booth during the Brighton develop Conference, I learnt about PID controllers and realised that it would improve how the racers hovered above the track by reducing hover oscillation, so by the next day I had researched and implemented the following code.

 [SerializeField] private float PIDproportion = 1; //initial force